securesign/rhtas-benchmark/README.md

 These are hardcoded for test environment compatibility.

+### Custom Container Images

+This repository uses custom container images that are specifically configured for this project:

+- **`quay.io/rh_ee_kdacosta/go-crypto-helper`** - Custom helper for cryptographic operations used in K6 performance tests
+- **`quay.io/rh_ee_kdacosta/k6`** - Custom K6 image with Prometheus pushgateway support
+- **`quay.io/rh_ee_kdacosta/mysqld-exporter`** - Custom MySQL exporter with fixes for special characters (`#`, `$`) in passwords that would otherwise break password parsing

+These images are required for the infrastructure to function correctly and should not be replaced with standard images.

 ## Monitoring

 The deployed infrastructure includes a Grafana instance with a custom dashboard for real-time performance insights.